 - an orientation session provided by DAP staff

 Assessors are encouraged to attend an annual development session organized by the DAP.
-Additional resources and feedback will be provided to assessors on an ongoing basis as necessary.
+Additional resources and feedback are provided to assessors on an ongoing basis as necessary.